Laci1953/Cowgol_on_CP_M/README.md

 then .OBJ object files & .LIB library files >> LINK >> .COM file

+# Debugging executables built with this development environment

+It is possible to debug executables built from Cowgol (and, possible, C & assembler) source files.

+For this purpose, you must use the -S option, which allows Cowlink to list a map of the Cowgol subroutines and variables used in these subroutines, with their exact addresses.
+This will allow you to locate the exact addresses where the Cowgol variables are stored.
+See below the VARIABLES MAP chapter.

 # COWGOL for Z80 computers provided with 128/512 KB RAM
 -------------------------------------------------------